Wind Damage Claims

 Claims for wind damage often stem from hurricanes and other storms.
 Depending on the strength of the storm, wind can rip shingles from a roof, damage gutters and destroy landscape.
 Whether or not your wind damage is covered depends on where you live.
 Some Texans are surprised to find out their damage is not covered because they live too close to the coast.

-Call (832) 356-7983 to schedule a time to speak with Ms. Ahmed and Ms. LeMaster.
-We are based in The Woodlands and Plano, but regularly assist clients in areas such as Houston, Dallas and Galveston.
+Call (888) 306-2119 to schedule a time to speak with Ms. Ahmed and Ms. LeMaster.
+We are based in The Woodlands and Plano, but regularly assist clients across the state of Texas including Montgomery County, Harris County, Collin County, Galveston County and Dallas County.

 - Damage Caused by Hurricane Force Winds